If you are looking for an easy one piece crochet stocking pattern that is quick and beginner friendly, give this one a try!

 • These make great gifts for the holiday season!

-• These projects use very little yarn, so they’re great stash-busters!
+• Stockings use very little yarn, so they’re great stash-busters!

 • You’ll get to practice a lot of crochet skills: Yarn and color choice, continuous rounds, simple stitch and round repeats, shaping, one-piece project with dimension, finishing techniques & more!